jthegedus/firebase-gcp-examples/functions-nextjs/readme.md

-# with Firebase Hosting & Cloud Functions example
+# Next.js SSG|SSR on Firebase with Firebase Hosting & Cloud Functions

 Host a Next.js app on Firebase using Firebase Hosting and Cloud Function rewrite rules.